 Standing requirements for morality and public order objections remain under study.
-ICANN is still working to develop standing requirements for filing objections relating to Morality and Public Order.
+ICANN is still working to develop standing requirements for filling objections relating to Morality and Public Order.
 Some concerns have been expressed about leaving standing open to any person or entity, but concerns have also been raised about limiting this to just one defined group, such as governments.
 Allowing anyone to object is consistent with the scope of potential harm, but may be an insufficient bar to frivolous objections.
 On the other hand, while groups such as governments are well-suited to protecting morality and public order within their own countries, they may be unwilling to participate in the process.

 The current thought, on which ICANN invites further public comment, is to develop a mechanism by which those objecting on the ground of morality and public order must show a legitimate interest and harm or potential harm resulting from the applied-for gTLD string.
 As in other objection proceedings, such a mechanism likely will lead to a two-phased process for the dispute resolution panels wherein first they would assess standing, and if that is satisfied, the panel would then consider the merits of the objection.
+In the case of morality and public order objections, it may be appropriate to grant standing only to parties who have recognized authority in the arena of morality or public order, such as governments, or it may be appropriate to make this option available to any interested parties who assert harm due to an applied for gTLD string.